SwapnikKatkoori/node-summarizer/README.md

 - The easisest way to use this is to initialize the SummaryManager object => Get a summary using one or both of the summarization methods => Get reduction percentage based on the summarization method used.

+-The alternative way is to simply initialize the SummaryManager object => call one of the reduction methods which automatically creates a summary if one doesn't exist and returns both the reduction percentage and new summary.
+This is fine if all you need is the reduction percentage and summary.

-- If a sentence cannot be split into sentences, the summary will return an Error().
+- If a sentence cannot be split into sentences or if there are not enough sentences, the summary will be an Error().

 <a name="meth"></a>
 ## 3. Method Details